The Huckleberry Hound Show: Episodes

-Reception
+Legacy

 In the film Breakfast at Tiffany's (1961), Holly Golightly (Audrey Hepburn) briefly dons a mask of Huckleberry.
-The name for Rock et Belles Oreilles, a Québécois comedy group popular during the 1980s, was a pun on the name of Huckleberry Hound ("Roquet Belles Oreilles" in French).
+The name for Rock et Belles Oreilles, a Québécois comedy group popular during the 1980s, is a pun on the name of Huckleberry Hound ("Roquet Belles Oreilles" in French).
 Australian prison slang vernacular includes "huckleberry hound", a term originated in the 1960s, meaning "a punishment cell, solitary confinement."
 In January 2009, IGN named The Huckleberry Hound Show as the 63rd best in its "Top 100 Animated TV Shows".

 In 1960s Hungary, the series - there called Foxi Maxi - gained an instant following, also among adults.
 The reason for this was the fact that legendary scriptwriter József Romhányi had penned dialog with his trademark puns and humor, and some of the most popular actors of the day had supplied the voices.
 Romhányi and some of the same actors later worked on the Hungarian version of The Flintstones.

 Media information

 Home media

 On November 15, 2005, Warner Home Video (via Hanna-Barbera Cartoons and Warner Bros.
 Family Entertainment) released The Huckleberry Hound Show – Volume 1 for the Hanna-Barbera Classics Collection, featuring the complete first season of 26 episodes (66 segments) from the series on DVD, all presented remastered and restored.
-However, the episodes in the Volume 1 DVD set were the edited versions, instead of the uncut and unedited, original network broadcast versions due to expensive licensing issues.
+However, the episodes in the Volume 1 DVD set were the edited versions with only the individual segments, instead of the uncut and unedited original broadcast versions with the original opening and closing titles and interstitial segments.

+After Volume 1 no further Volumes of The Huckleberry Hound Show were released on DVD.
+According to Warner Archive President George Feltenstein, since many early Hanna-Barbera shows used stock music from Capital Records, there were rights issues between WB and the estates of the composers over the music cues used in the show that prevented further seasons from being released.

+However in 2025, Warner Archive Collection cleared the rights and announced The Huckleberry Hound Show: The Complete Original Series and 11 Disc Blu-Ray box set that contains all 68 episodes (178 segments) restored with the original opening/closing credits and bridging material intact, as well as all the extras from the 2005 DVD.
+The set was released on August 26, 2025.